doubtfire-lms/doubtfire.io/guides/developer/overview.md

 developing by providing a framework for client side with MVC ( Model View Controller ) and MVVM ( Model View viewmodel ).

-Angular JS is a part of MEAN (Used to build dynamic web pages and applications) which contains MongoDB Data base, Express Java script web application server framework, Angular JS and Node JS server runtime environment.

 ### What does angular JS DO?

 The AngularJS framework works by first reading the Hypertext Markup Language (HTML) page, which has an additional custom